2020 Toyota GR Yaris Spied Without Any Camouflage Whatsoever

 Here's the hot hatch about a month before you're supposed to see it.

 Toyota originally introduced the GR Yaris back in September 2017, but only in Japan where the supermini carried the “Vitz” moniker before switching to the fourth generation a couple of months ago.
 The company is not wasting any time coming out with a new GR-spec Yaris as the official reveal has been programmed for next month at the Tokyo Auto Salon.
-We won’t have to wait until January to see the car in full since our friends at WhichCar have just spotted the hot hatch with no camouflage whatsoever in the Australian outback while shooting a promotional video.
+We won’t have to wait until January to see the car in full since our friends at Wheels have just spotted the hot hatch with no camouflage whatsoever in the Australian outback while shooting a promotional video.

 Unlike the regular Yaris shown so far with five doors, the spicy GR derivative will adopt a sportier three-door layout with a gently sloped roofline lending it a more exciting side profile.
 Beefy brakes hiding behind large wheels are also visible, as is the wider grille at the front to let the uprated engine breathe better.
 At the back, the dual exhaust tips and chunky roof-mounted spoiler denote the subcompact hatchback has been tweaked by Gazoo Racing.